 Oh, and did I mention he’s a passionate Apple product fan?
 Well okay, I didn’t say everything about Ryan was positive now, did I?

 Michael Ni is someone whom I recently met here in San Francisco but works at one of Hawaii’s best public relations agencies.
 Of course, we connected via Twitter, but soon realized that his agency and my former agency in Hawaii were owned by the same parent company.
 So in essence, we’re former co-workers!
 Michael’s a cool guy who’s done some phenomenal work in helping to bring awareness of Hawaii to the rest of the United States.
 He understands the value of the web and takes advantage of it in any way – and he’s also very passionate about connecting with people as well.

-You want to know someone who knows practically everyone?
+Do you want to know someone who knows practically everyone?
 That would be Neenz.
 I met her at South by Southwest last year and she’s a great resource of information.
 Did you know that she works with Guy Kawasaki?
-She’s AllTop’s chief evangelist and is always open to talk about AllTop, social media, Hawaii, or anything else you can possibly think of.
-I really think Neenz is one of Hawaii’s best when it comes to web insights, technology, and understanding where things are going.
+She’s AllTop’s chief evangelist and is always open to talk about AllTop, social media, Hawaii, or anything else you can think of.
+I think Neenz is one of Hawaii’s best when it comes to web insights, technology, and understanding where things are going.